Rock Creek’s Top Experiences

 Looking for that perfect and unique place to stay while visiting Rock Creek?
 If so, book a suite at the River View Log Cottages (formerly known as the Bunk House) in the quaint town of Rock Creek.

 Pitch your tent beneath towering Ponderosa pines.
 You’ll fall asleep with the scent of summer bunchgrass tickling your nose.
 Private campgrounds, RV resorts and two provincial recreation areas near town provide lots of space to sleep under a blanket of stars near Rock Creek.

 Visit our service directory for other accommodations such as hotels, motels and B&Bs.

 There’s some great eateries in this small community.
 The Prospector Pub, located in the unique Rock Creek Hotel, is a great place for buffet, burgers, breakfast and brunch.
 Over at the Rock Creek Trading Post and Café you’ll find organic coffee, some funky gifts, as well as a place to grab breakfast, a sandwich, or a snack to go.
 For more places to grab a bite to eat, visit our service directory.

 Where to Shop

 Get your vintage fix at Rags, Relics and Rutabagas.
 It’s a pretty laid back place with interesting opening hours.
 It’s easy to tell if they are open though.
 When the laundry is out, they are in!
-Venture inside and hear a few of those tales while you wander through an eclectic assortment of collectibles, vintage clothing and antiques.
+Venture inside and hear a few of those tales while you wander through an eclectic assortment of collectibles, vintage clothing and antiques and some great local art.
 Maybe you’ll uncover a treasure you didn’t even know you needed!

 When you’ve had your fill of vintage shopping, wander down the road a few steps to the Rock Creek Trading Post.
 It’s a local’s favourite where folks gather for their daily dose of freshly brewed Guatemalan coffee and to jaw a while.
 If the building could talk, oh, the stories it would tell.